 The Army will tell you they don’t do CAS, but if you were an AH-6 Little Bird pilot, that’s all you did.
-Jim serves as BAT’s Chief Helicopter Pilot and works with BAT’s Pensacola team as a DETCO in preparing for upcoming exercise.
+Jim Hosey serves as Blue Air Training’s Chief Helicopter Pilot and works with Blue Air Training’s Pensacola team as a DETCO in preparing for upcoming exercise.
 Qualified as a pilot in both rotary and fixed wing aircraft as well as Mission Systems Operator (MSO) duties, Jim serves as a CAS SME and MSO instructor.
-As a helicopter certified flight instructor, he helped BAT establish its rotary wing CAS Tactics, Techniques, and Procedures, Stan-Eval program, and MSO syllabus of instruction.
+As a helicopter certified flight instructor, he helped Blue Air Training establish its rotary wing CAS Tactics, Techniques, and Procedures, Stan-Eval program, and MSO syllabus of instruction.
 Jim is also an instructor pilot in the A-90 and IAR-823.

-Jim’s SOF background as an Army Ranger has been critical in helping BAT bring solutions to clients’ expressed need for improved rotary wing CAS training.
+Jim’s SOF background as an Army Ranger has been critical in helping Blue Air Training bring solutions to clients’ expressed need for improved rotary wing CAS training.
 Jim began his career as a plank holder rifleman and eventually a squad leader in the 3/75th Ranger Battalion.
-He then went on to fly AH-64 Apaches for a short time before becoming an AH-6 Little Bird pilot for the 1/16th SOAR where he spent the last 16 years of his military career.
+He then went on to fly AH-64 Apaches for a short time before becoming an AH-6 Little Bird pilot for the 1/160th SOAR where he spent the last 16 years of his military career.

 With 5000 hours of flight time, including an impressive 360 combat hours, Jim retired with a Distinguished Flying Cross and twelve air medals–three with a Valor device.